-In addition to consenting to custody and waiving service, you may be able to use such a signed document from a parent to submit to jurisdiction (see below) and to acknowledge paternity, if that is an issue in your case.
+In addition to consenting to custody and waiving service, you may be able to use such a signed document from a parent to acknowledge paternity, if that is an issue in your case.
 Check with NIJC, as multiple samples are available.